 3. Output Array Spill Beyond the Edge of the Worksheet: Sometimes the size of the output array may spill beyond the edge of the worksheet, causing the #SPILL! error in Excel.

-4. Spill into the Merged Cells: Dynamic array formula can’t spill over the merged cells.
+4. Spill into the Merged Cells: The dynamic array formula can’t spill over the merged cells.
 If an array formula finds a merged cell along its output range, it will trigger the #SPILL! error.

 Troubleshooting and Resolving the #SPILL!
 Error in Excel